oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 {{examples/w3c-vc/disclosures.md}}

-## Example 4b - W3C Verifiable Credentials Data Model v1.1, using JSON-LD
+## Example 4b - W3C Verifiable Credentials Data Model v2.0, using JSON-LD

-This example illustrates how the artifacts defined in this specification can be represented as W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0] using JSON-LD.
-It uses a content type `credential+ld+json` defined in [@VC_DATA_v2.0], Section 6.3.
+This example illustrates how to use the artifacts defined in this specification to secure a payload that is represented as a W3C Verifiable Credentials Data Model v2.0 [@VC_DATA_v2.0] and uses JSON-LD.
+The example uses a content type `credential+ld+json` defined in [@VC_DATA_v2.0], Section 6.3.

 SD-JWT is equivalent to an Issuer-signed W3C Verifiable Credential (W3C VC).
 Disclosures are sent alongside a VC.